mikealmacera/mikealmacera.github.io/_pages/interests.md

 Coffee
 =====
 Growing up, I got into drinking coffee quite early.
-I used to spend hours to figure out how to do latte art by pouring cold milk on my drip coffee (this is impossible)...
+I used to spend hours figuring out how to draw latte art by pouring cold milk on my drip coffee (this is impossible)...

 Now, I have an espresso machine and small little coffee bar next to my chalkboard and whiteboard.
 I mainly make americanos as that is what my family is used to.
 I personally love to make cortados!